2021

 21 January

 A busy (and breezy) morning on the church tower walkway.
-Chris Marshall and I installed the nest tray and camera for the TV screen in t
+Chris Marshall and I installed the nest tray and camera for the TV screen in the coffee shop.

 30 January